AokoMercyline/Instagram-App/README.md

 * User can register and  log in to application using their own and unique credentials  and view other peoples posts.
 * A user can like and comment on a post.
 * A user can upload posts and edit their profile.
+* A user can view profiles of people they follow.
 * Admin can regulate images uploaded by deleting from the admin dashboard as well as completely close a users account.